mackili/Data-Analysis-and-Optimisation/Paper.md

 Table: Levels of service (LOS) accessible in all current implementations of NetEx.

-As this paper's primary concern is amenities accessible on railway network and in connections, the only LOS necessary to use is the LOS 1-9.
+As this paper's primary concern are amenities accessible on railway network and in connections, the only LOS necessary to use is the LOS 1-9.
 It provides detailed shapes of the rail network, one can measure distances on, station and network junctions locations as well as availability of station amenities like platform clocks, bicycle parkings, WiFi, Park&Ride parkings.

 The 2024 NetEx provided by @oebbNetex contains this information in two files - one containing infrastructure information, the other information about stations specifically.
 A sample of such files can be seen in Appendix 1.